Mastering Unity Game Development: From Prototype to Production

 • Some understanding of object-oriented programming and game loops.

-Introduction: Why Unity Still Dominates in 2025
+Introduction: Why Unity Still Matters in 2026

 Unity remains one of the most accessible and flexible engines for both indie developers and AAA studios.
 Its modular design, cross-platform build pipeline, and active ecosystem make it a go-to choice for projects ranging from mobile games to VR simulations1.